Cash Optimization

 Dynamic Discounting

 The discount gets smaller as the invoice approaches its stated due date.
-You control the discount and what invoices, suppliers, and commodity types get it.
-The impact on the cash flow by implementing this kind of program can be phenomenal.
+You control the discount and which invoices, suppliers, and commodity types get it.
+The impact on the cash flow due to the implementation of this kind of program can be phenomenal.
 While it will lower your DPO to some degree, return on investment in terms of cash is a great tradeoff.

 Other Tools